cat-backend-nodejs/task-grading-hub/README.md

 There are two types of users who will have access to the API:

-* **Student**: can upload tasks and check the grades after a task is graded. doesn't have access to other students' grades.
+* **Student**: can submit tasks within their deadline and check the grades after a task is graded. doesn't have access to other students' grades.
-* **Admin**: can view submitted tasks and grade them.
+* **Admin**: can publish new tasks for submission, view submitted tasks and grade them.

 ## Authentication and Authorization